Apillon/apillon-services/modules/apillon-api/docs/apillon-api.md

 ### Validation exception

-Unprocessable entity `422 Error status ` includes a `errors` key, which holds a list of error objects.\
+Unprocessable entity `422 Error status ` include an `errors` key, which hold a list of error objects.\
 Mostly this error occures, when request body is not valid (invalid or missing keys).

 Fields in validation exception: